s-saisw/readingSummary/Female-employment-Japan.md

 - **X**: Interaction between
     - Employment costs of leave to the firm.
     - Probability that a working woman eligible for leave has a child and thus goes on leave,
-- **Change in X**:
-    - Firm's cost to parental leave policy is lowered over the years through reforms
+- **Change in X**: Firm's cost to parental leave policy is lowered over the years through reforms
 - **Beta**:
     - Reducing costs by the equivalent of a 100 thousand yen increases the probability of being hired as a permanent worker by 1.7 percent
     - and increases starting wages by 2.5 percent.

+### Kureishi et al. (2016)
+- **Data**: Longitudinal Survey of Newborns in the 21st Century 2001, 2002, 2004, 2011
+- **Sample restriction**: Babies born in 2001
+- **Y**: Mother's future employment status
+- **X**: Whether mother returns to work early
+- **Change in X**:
+    - Length of parental leave is instrumented by child's birth month
+    - The deadline of application to accredited childcare facility is in December of every year.
+Children born after that must wait until the following year.
+- **Beta**: Earlier return to work increases the probability of full-time employment

 ***
 ## Childcare Facility

+Evidence is mixed.
+While Nishitateno & Shikata (2017) and Nishitateno (2019) find expansion of childcare facility increases maternal employment using municipality level data, Asai et al. (2016) finds no correlation with prefecture level data and provides evidence for substitution between formal childcare facility and childcare service provided by grandparents.
+Takaku (2019) also finds evidence that supports this hypothesis.

-### Asai et al. (2016)
+### Yamaguchi et al. (2018)
-- **Data**: Prefecture panel data constructed from Japanese quinquennial census 1990-2010
+- **Data**:
-- **Sample restriction**: Households with two parents and children under age 6
+- **Sample restriction**:
-- **Y**: Maternal employment rate at prefecture level
+- **Y**:
-- **X**: Childcare availability
+- **X**:
-    - measured by capacity data drawn from annual Report on SocialWelfare Administration and Services and child population data from the Japanese quinquennial census 1990-2010.
 - **Change in X**:
-    - Since early 1990s, the government launched a series of policies to raise childcare capacity.
-    - Variation comes from differential capacity across prefectures.
-        - In large cities, capacity increased because of the policies.
-        - In small cities, capacity remains almost constant because of the decline in number of child population.
 - **Beta**:
-    - There is no correlation between childcare availability and maternal employment.
-    - This is because mothers substitute accredited childcare facility by informal childcare arrangement provided by grandparents.

 ### Nishitateno & Shikata (2017)
 - **Data**: Authors' own data set constructed at municipality level 2000, 2005, 2010 from Population Census and Survey of Welfare Institutions